jprieton/source-framework/README.md

 What is SourceFramework?
 ===========

-An extensible object-oriented micro-framework for WordPress that helps you to develop themes and plugins.
+SourceFramework is an extensible object-oriented micro-framework for WordPress that helps you to develop themes and plugins.

 Bug tracker
 -----------